20+ Best Ways to Use Livestreaming for Business [With Examples]

 Need inspiration for your next livestream?
 Look no further than this roundup of 20+ amazing ideas to theme your livestream event around.

 Ready to break away from text and images and give your audience something new?
 Fantastic!
 Live streaming has been a game-changer in the digital world, breaking down barriers between brands and audiences and creating unique opportunities for real-time interaction.
 But as with any content strategy, coming up with fresh, engaging ideas for your live streams can sometimes feel like trying to find a needle in a haystack.
 But hey, don't sweat it!
 We're here to help with some great ideas to inspire your next livestream.

 In this post, we're serving up a hefty dose of inspiration with 20 ideas that will have you raring to go live.
-Whether you're an ecommerce brand looking to showcase your products, business looking to tap into the power of live events, or a content creator seeking new ways to connect with your audience or on behalf of a brand, there's something here for everyone.
+Whether you're an ecommerce brand looking to showcase your products through live commerce, business looking to tap into the power of live events, or a content creator seeking new ways to connect with your audience or on behalf of a brand, there's something here for everyone.

 And don't forget, based on livestreaming best practices, you don’t need to restrict yourself to traditional social media platforms for your livestreams.
 You can broadcast on your own website, or cross-stream to more unexpected platforms like Twitch or Steam.

 To really level things up, take a look at Ghost's livestream shopping solution — it’s like having your own mini live TV shopping channel, right from your website!
 With Ghost, you can offer your audience an interactive shopping experience, letting them explore products, ask questions, and make purchases in real-time during your livestream.
 Plus, you can simulcast your Ghost livestreams to your social channels, drawing in a larger audience.
 And the best part?
 You can try Ghost for free.
 It’s a win-win, right?